 View this post on Instagram

 This salon has been serving the residents of Hoboken since 2014.
 Blo it Out Lounge was founded by BNR sisters Lorrie Centeno and Desiree Velez who are of Puerto Rican descent.
-The salon offers hair, makeup, eyelash, and spray tan services.
+The salon does hair, makeup, eyelash, and spray tan services.
+Some of the specialty services provided include scalp massages and deep conditioning hair treatments.
+Additionally, the salon has professional bridal hair and makeup services on-location, as well as mobile services.

 Body Balance Massage + Skincare Spa | 20 Hudson Place, 2nd Floor

-Body Balance Massage and Skincare Spa serves clients in Hoboken, Jersey City, and surrounding towns, offering therapeutic massages and skincare services.
+Body Balance Massage and Skincare Spa serves clients in Hoboken, Jersey City, and surrounding towns, providing therapeutic massages and skincare services.
 The business is owned and operated by Rick Huet, who is a graduate of Stevens Institute of Technology, and his wife Alina, who are of Cuban descent.
 The spa provides a wide range of customized massages, from relaxing and stress-reducing, sports, prenatal, deep tissue, couples, and pain-relieving therapeutic massages that target trouble areas.
-The spa also offers customized and advanced facials treat all skin types, as well as anti-aging, hydrating, sensitive skin, and deep cleansing acne facials.
+The spa also has customized and advanced facials that treat all skin types, as well as anti-aging, hydrating, sensitive skin, and deep cleansing acne facials.

 Culina Health | Virtual